tecnico-sec/Project-Overview-2021_1/README.md

 ## 2.10.
 Present and defend

 Each group will have to attend the full presentation session where they will present.
+The presentation slides must be in English and the presenters should also present in English.
+For the discussion questions, students can answer in Portuguese.

 ### 2.10.1.
 Presentation outline